Locust

 With any cloud provider, there will be at minimum two common integration points:

-function once in the cloud function to start the job - Call to the cloud provider specific mechanism to invoke the cloud function in the start hook
+2. Call to the cloud provider specific mechanism to invoke the cloud function in the start hook

 Optionally, depending on the use case, there may be integration with a persistence layer in the after hook